stomaras/Complete-x86-Assembly-/README.md

   - jle = jump if it is lower or equal

+  - jp : jump if the parity flag is raised (pf = 1)

+  - jnp : jump if the parity flag is not raised (pf = 0)

   - A > B  X  A<=B <=>    A > B = not(A<=B)